atteks-za/athenkosi-portfolio/README.md

-# Veeam Backup & Replication Home
+# Veeam Backup & Replication

 A  project documenting the deployment of **Veeam Backup & Replication (Community Edition)** on a VMware **ESXi** host, and the configuration of a complete backup strategy covering both **virtual machines** and **standalone server**.